×

 sh-4.2# cat /etc/containers/registries.conf

-The following output represents a registries.conf file where postinstallation mirror configuration CRs were applied.
-The final two entries are marked digest-only and tag-only respectively.
+The following output represents a registries.conf file where postinstallation mirror configuration CRs are applied.

 Example output